Gabby Giffords: Attempted assassination

 On January 8, 2011, Giffords was shot in the head outside a Safeway grocery store in Casas Adobes, Arizona, a suburban area northwest of Tucson, during her first "Congress on Your Corner" (a public opportunity for constituents to speak directly with their representatives) gathering of the year.
-A man ran up to the crowd and began firing a 9mm pistol with a 33-round magazine, hitting 19 people, and killing six, among them federal judge John Roll and 9-year-old child Christina-Taylor Green, who was the granddaughter of MLB baseball manager and GM Dallas Green.
+A man ran up to the crowd and began firing a 9mm pistol with a 33-round magazine.
+The gunman hit 19 individuals with gunfire, killing six of them.
+Among the dead were federal judge John Roll and 9-year-old child Christina-Taylor Green.
+Green was the granddaughter of major league baseball manager and GM Dallas Green.
 A 20th person was injured at the scene, but not by gunfire.

 The shooter, Jared Lee Loughner, was detained by bystanders until he was taken into police custody.
 Federal officials charged Loughner on the next day with killing federal government employees, attempting to assassinate a member of Congress, and attempting to kill federal employees.
 After eventually facing more than 50 federal criminal charges, Loughner pleaded guilty to 19 of them in a plea bargain to avoid a death sentence.

-Giffords' intern, Daniel Hernández Jr., provided first-aid assistance to her immediately after she was wounded, and is credited with saving her life.
-She was quickly evacuated to the University Medical Center of Tucson in critical condition, though she was still conscious and "following commands" at the time.
+Giffords's intern, Daniel Hernández Jr., provided first-aid assistance to her immediately after she was wounded, and is credited with saving her life.
+She was quickly evacuated to the University Medical Center of Tucson in critical condition, though she was still conscious and "following commands."

-On the same day doctors performed emergency surgery to extract skull fragments and a small amount of necrotic tissue from her brain.
-The bullet passed through Giffords' head without crossing the midline of the brain, where the most critical injuries typically result.
+On the same day, doctors performed emergency surgery to extract skull fragments and a small amount of necrotic tissue from her brain.
+The bullet passed through Giffords's head without crossing the midline of the brain, where the most critical injuries typically result.
 Part of her skull was removed to avoid further damage to the brain from pressure caused by swelling.
 Doctors who first treated Giffords said the bullet entered the back of her head and exited through the front of her skull, but physicians later concluded that it had traveled in the opposite direction.

-Upon receiving a call from a staffer about Giffords' injury, husband Mark Kelly and his daughters flew in a friend's aircraft directly from Houston to Tucson.
+Upon receiving a call from a staffer about Giffords's injury, her husband Mark Kelly and his daughters flew in a friend's aircraft directly from Houston to Tucson.